Frequently Asked Questions

 Timelines vary depending on project size, complexity, and permitting requirements.
 Smaller renovations may take a few months from design through permit, while larger custom homes or commercial projects can take longer.
 After the initial consultation, we provide a realistic timeline based on your specific project.

-Do you handle permits and work with contractors?
+Do you work with contractors?

 How are fees structured?